If you enjoy being outside and want to earn money whilst getting fit, bicycle couriering could be the job for you.

 Public liability insurance is optional, but you may prefer to have it as it will cover you for things like dropping a heavy box on a client’s foot or other people-related accidents.

 As already mentioned, all bicycle couriers are effectively self-employed.

 You can either do your own accounts, or hire an accountant.
 It’s a good idea to speak to an accountant first, even if only to question them on what exactly you can claim back on your tax return.

 This will be things like your mobile bill for business purposes, safety gear and other work-related costs.

-You can even claim mileage expenses with Inland Revenue – cyclists are allowed to claim 20p per mile each tax year (the tax office will want proof of your usage).
+You can even claim mileage expenses with HMRC – cyclists are allowed to claim 20p per mile each tax year (the tax office will want proof of your usage).

 The best thing to do is get a notebook or expenses book and write down the date of the journey, the reason for that journey, the place visited and the mileage covered.
 Then you’re fully prepared with the details when it comes to making that claim.

 Read the latest Government advice on how to set-up as a sole trader and manage your own tax bill.

 You should get your first paycheck after a fortnight of working for your first company.